Ultimate Guide to Private Label Clothing Manufacturers

 Complexity has a direct impact on labor time.
 A simple T shirt requires far fewer operations than a lined blazer with structure and functional buttonholes.
 Details like welt pockets, bound seams, pattern matching, hand finishing, and specialty interlinings increase production time and require more skilled operators.

 Location affects more than labor.
 Proximity to your market influences shipping time and cost.
 Proximity to mills influences lead time and fabric pricing.
-Local infrastructure, political stability, and trade agreements all influence total cost and risk.

 Volume strongly influences unit cost.
 Higher quantities allow manufacturers to spread setup time, purchase materials more efficiently, and run production lines more smoothly.
 The tradeoff is that higher volume multiplies inventory risk for the brand if sell through is slower than planned.